Skip to main content

 (1) The interview may be conducted with the head of the assistance group, spouse, any other responsible member of the assistance group or an authorized representative.

-(2) When it is obvious the applicant is not mentally competent and is not able to understand the hearing rights, the applicant shall be required to name an authorized representative to receive notices.
+(2) When it is obvious the applicant is not mentally competent and is not able to understand the hearing rights, the applicant is to name an authorized representative to receive notices.

-(3) An applying assistance group shall report all changes related to its supplemental nutrition assistance program (SNAP) eligibility and benefits at the certification interview.
+(3) An applying assistance group is to report all changes related to its supplemental nutrition assistance program (SNAP) eligibility and benefits at the certification interview.

-(4) The JFS 01846, "Case Worksheet- Cash, Food Stamps, and Medical Assistance Interview," shall be completed by the county agency when the statewide automated eligibility system is down for an extended period of time or a home visit is necessary.
+(4) The JFS 01846, "Case Worksheet- Cash, Food Stamps, and Medical Assistance Interview," is to be completed by the county agency when the statewide automated eligibility system is down for an extended period of time or a home visit is necessary.

 (D) What are the county agency's responsibilities during an interview?